chainflip-io/chainflip-backend/state-chain/pallets/cf-funding/README.md

 ### Redemption Restrictions

 Redemptions can be subject to certain rules and restrictions.
-The following categories apply simulataneously, that is, all of the following restrictions are checked on every redemption request.
+The following categories apply simultaneously, that is, all of the following restrictions are checked on every redemption request.

 #### Bonded Funds